TouK/nussknacker/docs/MigrationGuide.md

 * [#8478](https://github.com/TouK/nussknacker/pull/8478) The behavior of `enum` to json encoding has been changed - now it uses `.name()` instead of `.toString()`
 * [#8842](https://github.com/TouK/nussknacker/pull/8842) `SerializersRegistrar` SPI was removed
 * [#8943](https://github.com/TouK/nussknacker/pull/8943) `spring-jcl` was replaced with `commons-logging` - projects depending on Nu should update their exclusion rules
+* [#9336](https://github.com/TouK/nussknacker/pull/9336) `WithKafkaContainer` and `WithSchemaRegistryContainer` test traits were moved from Flink-specific `nussknacker-flink-test-utils` to `nussknacker-kafka-test-utils`, methods for accessing service addresses were moved into proper `Container` objects

 ## In version 1.18.0